10-Q 1 gbio-20240930x10q.htm 10-Q

 25,799

 In July 2021, we entered into a lease agreement for a manufacturing facility in Waltham, Massachusetts, or the Seyon Lease.
-On January 31, 2024, we notified the landlord of termination of the Seyon Lease due to the landlord’s breach of its obligations to us under the Seyon Lease and returned possession of the premises to the landlord, effective January 31, 2024.
-On February 20, 2024, our landlord served us with a complaint, filed in Massachusetts Superior Court, with respect to the Seyon Lease.
-The complaint seeks declaratory judgment that we unlawfully terminated the Seyon Lease and also asserts a claim for breach of contract damages.
-We will continue to vigorously defend the action and our rights with respect to this matter.
-During the three months ended March 31, 2024, in connection with the termination of the Seyon Lease, we recorded a non-cash charge of $6.2 million in an impairment of construction in progress.
+On January 31, 2024, we notified Waltham CenterPoint I Investment Group, LLC, or Landlord, of termination of the Seyon Lease due to Landlord’s breach of its obligations to us under the Seyon Lease and returned possession of the premises to Landlord, effective January 31, 2024.
+On February 14, 2024, Landlord sent us a notice of the termination of the Seyon Lease due to our non-payment of rent.
+On February 20, 2024, Landlord served us with a complaint, filed in Massachusetts Superior Court, or the Court, with respect to the Seyon Lease.
+The complaint sought declaratory judgment that we unlawfully terminated the Seyon Lease and also asserted a claim for breach of contract damages.
+Following receipt of the complaint, we filed a counterclaim against Landlord asserting breach of contract and violation of Massachusetts General Law Chapter 93A.
+On October 29, 2024, the Court determined that although we did not have the right to terminate the Seyon Lease, Landlord’s subsequent termination was effective, and that we had alleged sufficient facts to state a claim for breach of contract and violation of Massachusetts General Law Chapter 93A by Landlord.
+We will continue to vigorously defend our rights with respect to this matter.
+During the nine months ended September 30, 2024, in connection with the termination of the Seyon Lease, we recorded a non-cash charge of $6.2 million in an impairment of construction in progress.
 For additional information, refer to Note 7, Leases.

 6. Accrued Expenses